ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Custom-Made Java Applications

-In addition to the off-the-shelf applications, a collection of custom-made Java programs employing various coding paradigms were developed.
+In addition to the off-the-shelf applications, a collection of custom-made Java programs employing various coding paradigms was developed.
 These programs encompass the most common paradigms encountered in the majority of commercial Java applications.
+The execution of each program generally takes only a few minutes (i.e., relatively short running applications).

 ### Memory Access Patterns